 Pioneer Energy’s Vaporcatcher™ line of gas processing units capture and process tank battery vapors, providing extremely high NGL yield.
 The economics of deploying a Vaporcatcher are far superior to those for deploying a Vapor Recovery Unit (VRU) and injecting into a gathering system.
-If deployed to a site where tank vapors are currently being flared, the Vaporcatcher cuts total emissions by a factor of 4 and C4+ smoky combustion emissions by more than a factor of 12.
-Applied to a typical tank battery vapor emission of 400 MCFD, a Vaporcatcher produces 8,000 gallons (~30,000 liters) of NGLs per day.
+If deployed to a site where tank vapors are currently being flared, the Vaporcatcher cuts VOC emissions by up to 75%.
+Applied to a typical tank battery vapor emission of 400 MCFD, a Vaporcatcher produces 6,000+ gallons (~22,700 liters) of NGLs per day.

 Pioneer Energy offers a standard Vaporcatcher unit with a capacity of 400 MCFD.

 This unit provides between 150 and 450 MSCFD of tank battery vapor capture capacity.
 It consists of a 8.5' x 22' compression skid and a 8' x 18' refrigeration and separation skid.